 - (1) The horocycle flow is arguably the prime example of a homogeneous parabolic flow.
-Sharp mixing estimates were established by Ratner in her seminal paper [16].
-Mixing of all orders was proved by Marcus [14], and a polynomial upper bound for k-mixing, for all $k \ge 3$ , follows from a result of Björklund, Einsiedler and Gorodnik [2], which holds in great generality.
+Sharp mixing estimates were established by Ratner in her seminal paper [17].
+Mixing of all orders was proved by Marcus [15], and a polynomial upper bound for k-mixing, for all $k \ge 3$, follows from a result of Björklund, Einsiedler and Gorodnik [2], which holds in great generality.
 However, in this specific setting, one could aim at obtaining sharper estimates for higher order mixing.
-A possible approach to tackle this problem is to combine Ratner's strategy in [16] with either [2] or [14]. - (2) The exponent governing the rate of decay of k-correlations in [2] is not explicit.
-It would be interesting to consider specific cases, e.g., for unipotent flows on quotients M of SLn(R), and estimate it for given k ≥ 3 (in terms of the spectral gap of M).
-Other flows with slow mixing (stemming from billiards or mixtures of billiards and geodesic flows) exist as well, see e.g. [3, 4], but also here the rates of k-mixing for k ≥ 3 are unknown. - (3) The study of non-homogeneous parabolic flows has received considerable attention in the last few years.
-Notably, researchers have tried to generalise the results known for the unipotent flows to their smooth perturbations, in particular to their time-changes (see, among others, [1, 9, 10, 12, 15]).
+A possible approach to tackle this problem is to combine Ratner's strategy in [17] with either [2] or [15]. - (2) The exponent governing the rate of decay of k-correlations in [2] is not explicit.
+It would be interesting to consider specific cases, e.g., for unipotent flows on quotients M of $SL_n(\mathbb{R})$, and estimate it for given $k \geq 3$ (in terms of the geometry of M), or parabolic interval (Pomeau-Manneville) maps [4, 5]. - (3) The study of non-homogeneous parabolic flows has received considerable attention in the last few years.
+In particular, researchers have tried to generalise the results known for unipotent flows to their smooth perturbations, in particular to their time-changes (see, among others, [1, 10, 11, 13, 16]).
 Compared to the unperturbed setting, much less is known on their quantitative mixing properties.
-Even for time-changes of horocycle flows, optimal rates of mixing are not known.
-Possible objectives include improving the known estimates on mixing rates for time-changes of unipotent flows, obtaining lower bounds, and studying the case of more general perturbations beyond the case of time-changes (see, e.g., [18]).
+It is now known that smooth time-changes of unipotent flows are polynomial mixing [11, 19]; however, going beyond 2-mixing appears to be a challenging problem.
+Proving a quantitative result for higher order mixing for these flows is the main goal of the present proposal and would definitely be an impressive achievement for a PhD candidate.
+To this end, there are several intermediate steps that are most likely within reach and are nonetheless interesting results worth of publication in good mathematical journals.
+By combining the techniques in [14] and [19], it should be possible to prove polynomial 3-mixing for smooth time-changes of general unipotent flows.
+Similarly, one can investigate 3-mixing rates for smooth area-preserving flows on surfaces, in the spirit of [18, 20].